elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, class fields are a syntax that allows us to add properties to a class.
 It is implemented by adding a name property to a class and assigning a value to that property.
-The critical difference between class fields is that they get set on individual objects, not Class.prototype.
+The critical difference between class fields is that we set them on individual objects, not Class.prototype.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />